 If you are coming for a trip to the Wachau Valley, you will likely start your trip in the Krems area.
 If you want to continue touring the valley, you can see several other interesting places.

-You can also join a daily tour from Vienna with Hebrew guidance to the Wachau Valley to hear interesting stories and also taste some of the valley’s wine.
-More information about the guided tour in Hebrew to the Wachau Valley.
+You can also join a daily tour from Vienna with to the Wachau Valley to hear interesting stories and also taste some of the valley’s wine.
+More information about the guided tour to the Wachau Valley.